1, My Address, My Street, New York City, NY, USA

 How to Move Data From One Excel Sheet to Another

-Pulling data from one Excel worksheet to another is as simple as entering the address of the data table into the calculation correctly.
+Moving data from one Excel worksheet to another is as simple as entering the address of the data table into the calculation correctly.
+You can download the Mcrosoft Excel from App Store.
 When executing VLOOKUPs from one worksheet to another in the same workbook, you can enter the data table's address into the calculation using one of the following options:

-• When writing the formula, pick both the worksheet that contains the data table in it and the data table.
-Excel automatically enters the correct address for the data table into the formula.
+• When writing the formula, pick both the worksheet that contains the data table in it and also the data table.
+Further, excel automatically enters the correct address for the data table into the formula.

 • Enter the location of the data table directly into the calculation, using the format 'Name of Sheet'!(Data Table).
 For example, to have Excel look up a data table in cells A1:C10 from the worksheet called VLOOKUP, type 'VLOOKUP'!A1:C10.
 The single quotes around the worksheet name and the exclamation point indicate Excel to draw the table from another sheet.